authgear/authgear-server/docs/specs/templates.md

 user_verification_message.txt
 ```

-### Template Key

-Some template may require a key.
-The key is used differentiate different instances of the same type of the template.
-For example, the verification message template of email message should be different from that of SMS message.

 ### Template Language Tag

 Each template may optionally have a language tag.
 The language tag is specified in [BCP47](https://tools.ietf.org/html/bcp47).

 ## Template Resolution

-To resolve a template, the input is the template type, optionally the template key and finally the user preferred languages.
-The type and key is determined by the feature while the user preferred languages is provided by the user.
+To resolve a template, the input is the template type and user preferred languages.
+The type is determined by the feature while the user preferred languages is provided by the user.

 All templates have default value so template resolution always succeed.

-The templates are first resolved by matching the type and the key, and then select the best language according to the user preferred languages.
+The templates are first resolved by matching the type, and then select the best language according to the user preferred languages.

 ## Component Templates